hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-backpacking-tents.markdown

 ---
-title: Best backpacking tents 2017 - 2018
+title: Best backpacking tents of 2017 - 2018
 description: Overview of the best backpacking tents for 2017 - 2018.
 date: 2016-01-03 00:07:07
 update_date: 2017-08-28 05:43:52